-- 5.3.1.5.
-In the case where the braking system of the vehicle shares the same energy supply as the steering system and this energy supply fails, the braking performance must comply with the prescriptions of annex 3 of this Regulation. - 5.3.1.6.
+- 5.3.1.6.
 In the case of trailers the requirements of paragraphs 5.2.2. and 6.3.4.1. shall also be met when there is a failure in the steering system. - 5.3.2.
 Power assisted steering systems - 5.3.2.1.
-Should the engine stop or a part of the transmission fails, with the exception of those parts listed in paragraph 5.3.1.1., there shall be no immediate changes in steering angle.
-As long as the vehicle is capable of being driven at a speed greater than 10 km/h then the requirements given in paragraph 6., relating to a system with a failure, shall be met. - 5.3.3.
+Should the engine stop or a part of the transmission fail, with the exception of those parts listed in paragraph 5.3.1.1., there shall be no immediate changes in steering angle.
+As long as the vehicle is capable of being driven at a speed greater than 10 km/h the requirements given in paragraph 6., relating to a system with a failure, shall be met. - 5.3.3.
 Full power steering systems - 5.3.3.1.
 The system shall be designed such that the vehicle cannot be driven indefinitely at speeds above 10 km/h where there is any fault which requires operation of the warning signal referred to in paragraph 5.4.2.1.1. - 5.3.3.2.
-In case of a failure within the control transmission, with the exception of those parts listed in paragraph 5.1.4., it shall be still possible to steer with the performance laid down in paragraph 6. for the intact steering system. - 5.3.3.3.
-In the event of a failure of the energy supply of a control transmission system, it shall be possible to carry out at least 25 "figure of eight" manoeuvres, where each loop of the figure is 40 m diameter at 10 km/h speed and at the performance level given for an intact system in paragraph 6.

-The test manoeuvres shall begin at an energy storage level given in paragraph 5.3.3.5. - 5.3.3.4.
+In case of a failure within the control transmission, with the exception of those parts listed in paragraph 5.1.4., it shall still be possible to steer with the performance laid down in paragraph 6. for the intact steering system. - 5.3.3.3.
+In the event of a failure of the energy source of the control transmission, it shall be possible to carry out at least 24 "figure of eight" manoeuvres, where each loop of the figure is 40 m diameter at 10 km/h speed and at the performance level given for an intact system in paragraph 6. - The test manoeuvres shall begin at an energy storage level given in paragraph 5.3.3.5. - 5.3.3.4.
 In the event of a failure within the energy transmission, with the exception of those parts listed in paragraph 5.3.1.1., there shall not be any immediate changes in steering angle.
-As long as the vehicle is capable of being driven at a speed greater than 10 km/h then the requirements of paragraph 6. with a system with a failure shall be met after the completion of at least 25 "figure of eight" manoeuvres at 10 km/h minimum speed, where each loop of the figure is 40 m diameter.

-The test manoeuvres shall begin at an energy storage level given in paragraph 5.3.3.5.

-5.3.3.5.
-The energy level to be used for the tests referred to in paragraphs 5.3.3.3. and 5.3.3.4. shall be the energy storage level at which a failure is indicated to the driver.

-In the case of electrically powered systems subject to annex 6, this level shall be the worst case situation outlined by the manufacturer in the documentation submitted in connection with annex 6 and shall take into account the effects of e.g. temperature and ageing on battery performance.
+As long as the vehicle is capable of being driven at a speed greater than 10 km/h the requirements of paragraph 6. for the system with a failure shall be met after the completion of at least 25 "figure of eight" manoeuvres at 10 km/h minimum speed, where each loop of the figure is 40 m diameter. - The test manoeuvres shall begin at an energy storage level given in paragraph 5.3.3.5. - 5.3.3.5.
+The energy level to be used for the tests referred to in paragraphs 5.3.3.3. and 5.3.3.4. shall be the energy storage level at which a failure is indicated to the driver. - In the case of electrically powered systems subject to annex 6, this level shall be the worst case situation outlined by the manufacturer in the documentation submitted in connection with annex 6 and shall take into account the effects of e.g. temperature and ageing on battery performance. - 5.4.
+Warning signals - 5.4.1.
+General provisions